Loading...

 Further Reading & Tools

-• SLO Starter Sheet: Voice RT p95, AR stability %, proof completeness %, offline close-out %
+• SLO Starter Sheet: Voice RT p95, AR stability percentage, proof completeness percentage, offline close-out percentage

 • Field Trial Playbook: Cohort design, pre-registration, weekly triage ritual